Do Yourself a Favor and Teach Your Dog to Chase Bubbles

 So what do you do when you have to take away your dogs favorite activity?
 You can’t just tell them “trust me on this – it might be fun now, but you’ll be feeling it later.”
 Well you could tell your dog that, but I’m pretty sure they’ll keep asking for it anyway.

 Having a 3 year old dog that can no longer jump or run (much) is depressing, especially since her brain is always ready to go go go.

 So what did I do?
 I taught her how to chase bubbles.
 She has that playful enthusiasm back, the one that leaves her panting and grinning from ear to ear.
 Here’s the before & after of just 3 minutes of chasing bubbles.
 (I tried to get some action shots but trying to handle a camera & keeping the bubbles flowing didn’t work out so well.)

-How to Play Bubbles With Your Dog
+How to Teach Your Dog to Chase Bubbles

 If your dog doesn’t know how to chase bubbles start by blowing a couple at a time.
 If they’re not interested in them try pointing to them.
 If that doesn’t work get a friend to play ‘bubble in the middle’ with you.
 Once your dog sees that the bubbles are meant to be chased they should catch on.

 How to teach your dog to chase bubbles:

 - Start by blowing one or two bubbles at a time

 - If your dog doesn’t show interest in the bubbles try pointing to them